Commute to Work: How to Make It Worth It for Your Employees

 The State of Commuting in the U.S.

-The 2025 Office Space Report by Robin found that commute-related concerns are the biggest reason hybrid workers resist the office.
-41% of respondents say the commute is too long.
+According to the 2025 Office Space Report by Robin, commute-related concerns are the single biggest reason hybrid workers resist coming into the office.
+The study shows that 41% say their commute is simply too long.
+But what does "too long" actually mean?
+And how much are employees spending on this?

 What is the Average Commute to Work in the U.S.?